ADR-0001: CRM Settlement Identity Boundary

 This means the double-debit window for one-sided requests is explicit and accepted as the current production-safe posture.

-The preferred long-term design is a canonical booking identifier in the payload.
+The preferred long-term design is a canonical booking identifier in the payload, and as of #14050 it is now part of the contract.

 We do not choose synchronous CRM lookup as the long-term default because it adds a hard runtime dependency to the money-moving path.
 It remains a fallback option only if the payload contract cannot be evolved.